danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ## Writing Your First Feature Test

 Suppose we want to test the login flow in our Book Review Demo app.
-Let’s start by looking at what the user actually sees:
+Let’s start by looking at what the user sees:

 ![cucumber book review demo app login](../images/cucumber-book-review-demo-app-login.png "cucumber book review demo app login")